 GeneCards Summary for GOLGA2 Gene

 GOLGA2 (Golgin A2) is a Protein Coding gene.
-Diseases associated with GOLGA2 include mucopolysaccharidosis iii.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
+Among its related pathways are Cell Cycle, Mitotic and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include protein kinase binding and syntaxin binding.
 An important paralog of this gene is GOLGA6B.

 UniProtKB/Swiss-Prot for GOLGA2 Gene